abishekmuthian/engagefollowers-chirp/README.md

 ### How
 Here's where **engage followers** does its magic!
 All we need to do is connect our Twitter account and set our favorite topics.

 Tweets from our followers are classified using Machine Learning (So it's not just based on keywords).
-We can choose to receive an email digest at the end of the day containing those tweets which matches our topics (and/or) automatically like the tweet to find them in the Likes section sooner.
+We can choose to receive an email digest at the end of the day containing those tweets which matches our topics.

 We can then choose to engage with those tweets from our followers to build meaningful relationships with them.